JohYoshida/Sudokube/README.md

 ## Welcome to Sudokube, the (world's first?) truly 3D sudoku puzzle.

+Visit https://sudokube.herokuapp.com/ to play now.
+This project is hosted using free dynos, so please allow the server a moment to warm up :)

+## About Sudokube
 A Sudokube is composed of six interrelated sudoku grids, each representing a face of a 9x9x9 cube.
 Every digit in a grid is mapped to a location in 3D space.